AlesioKanani/AlesioKanani.github.io/README.md

 Visit the website [here](https://alesiokanani.github.io)

-I forked and customized much of Astrosite's template layout and popup window details to make it more relevant to my preferences.
+I forked and customized Astrosite's template layout other details to make it more relevant to my preferences.

 Feel free to fork my personal adaptation of this website template.